idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

   - **Controllers**: Will handle incoming API requests and return responses.
 Each pair can work on their respective controllers (one for users, teams, processes, or companies).
   Backend Controllers = Servlets. servlets are responsible for handling incoming HTTP requests, routing them to the appropriate service layer (where business logic is implemented), and sending back the response to the client (frontend).
   - **Models**: Represent the data entities, which can be shared across different backend components.
-  Models are Java classes that represent the data entities of your application, like User.java, Team.java, Process.java, etc.
+  Models are Java classes that represent the data entities of your application, like User.java, Department.java, Process.java, etc.
   - **Services**: Will contain the business logic, separate from the controllers.
 Each pair can work on implementing logic for their respective entities.

 - **Frontend (HTML, CSS, JS)**: